Erin Elizabeth: Career

-Activist

 Finn runs a website called Health Nut News.

 By February 2019, Pinterest had banned links to Health Nut News for their promotion of false and dangerous health information.

-On 13 May 2021, Facebook banned her personal and professional accounts as well as her 16 groups, for (according to an off-the-record source): "spammy and inauthentic behavior they relied on to build their audience.
-They misled people about the popularity of their posts and used fake accounts to spam people and evade our enforcement".
+On May 13, 2021, Facebook banned her personal and professional accounts, her 16 groups, and her Instagram accounts.
+Vice News reported that an unauthorized source at Facebook said that the accounts were banned for "spammy and inauthentic behavior they relied on to build their audience.
+They misled people about the popularity of their posts and used fake accounts to spam people and evade our enforcement."

 YouTube removed her account in September 2021 for breaking its COVID-19 misinformation policies.

+The White House also put pressure on social media companies and mentioned the "disinformation dozen", saying "they were responsible for a great deal of misinformation about Covid-19".

-Finn is "known for sharing antisemitic content".
+Finn has promoted antisemitic conspiracy theories.
 She receives affiliate marketing income for promoting disinformation videos.

 Personal life

 Elizabeth is professionally associated with and the romantic partner of Joseph Mercola, who has been described as "a major funder of the anti-vax movement who has made millions from selling alternative health supplements online."
 She is based in Ormond Beach, Florida.